Written by: Jaime Weinstein – Published on September 18, 2012

 The very same road from the landmark farming lawsuit that took place many decades ago.

 Rose Kalamarides, along with another sister, related a story to reporters about how during summertime their mother’s grocery bill was never higher than $5.00.
 Everything they ate came from the farm.
 Looking back now, they acknowledge you can’t see pollution in the head of lettuce you’re eating.
 And when referring to the aroma that wafted 15 miles south into Northport, Kalamarides told the Spokesman-Review, “When we were kids walking to school, we could smell it in the air.”

 Now at the age of 56, Kalamarides has been dealing with ulcerative colitis for close to 30 years.
 Along with struggling to keep weight on and having to endure numerous blood transfusions, Kalamarides has had quite the battle with ulcerative colitis from having to have her colon removed to needing an ostomy, and now requires a catheter.
-As for her brother Jim (Paparich’s father), he has the disease too but is faring better.
+As for her brother Jim (Paparich’s father), he has the disease too, eventually having to have his large intestine removed.